justCallMeArslan/odin-recipes/README.md

 # odin-recipes
 The Odin Project Foundation curriculum, HTML part, Recipe project.
-Im about to finish basic HTML part, so i grasp concept of main HTML elements and attributes.
-From now im able to understand the most basic concepts of HTML.
+Im about to finish basic HTML part and my target is to grasp concept of main HTML elements and attributes.

 Map picture taken from https://dolphinsonline.gr/projects/qazaqstan-land_of_wanderers/.
+All right belongs to dolphinsonline.gr.